SHC-ASTRA/rover-Autonomy/README.md

 ros2 run actions_cpp navigate_rover_client
 ```

 Once the client has been started, it will ask you what input type you would like to use.
-This is the type of action you wish the rover to perform.
+This is the type of action you wish the rover to perform, inputing a number.
 The options are listed below.
 After the input type, there will be two more inputs, which are parameters for the function, which are listed below as well in the format (First input, Second input).

 1. Go to GPS Point
    - (Target Latitude, Target Longitude)